 3- What are the different types of interpreting?

-- Consecutive Interpreting: Consecutive interpreting is best suited to smaller groups, such as workshops or one-to-one conversations.
-In consecutive interpreting, the speaker talks for a while as the interpreter takes notes.
-The speaker then waits while the interpreter delivers their message and the cycle continues.
+Consecutive interpreting is normally used for smaller groups, such as workshops or business meetings.
+For consecutive interpreting, the speaker talks for a while and the interpreter takes notes.
+When the speaker pauses, the interpreter delivers their message.
+This cycle then continues for the duration of the meeting.

 If you…